 - The most expensive weapon for the Demolition perk in Killing Floor is called the LAW (though the actual model is mostly based on the British LAW 80); killing the Patriarch with it nets you the achievement "The LAW That Broke The Camel's Back".

 - Call of Duty: Black Ops - Available in both single and multiplayer modes.
-Accurately used to take out NVA armor during the assault on Khe Sahn in single player, however, multiplayer mode makes the mistake of showing it as capable of locking on to aircraft, though the opportunity to do so only occurs in online play.
+Accurately used to take out NVA armor during the assault on Khe Sahn in single player, however, multiplayer mode makes the mistake of showing it as capable of locking onto aircraft.

 - Max Payne 3 features the LAW during a sequence where Max must destroy an armored truck.